Tanay-Dwivedi/NRS-DS/README.md

 # NRS-DS

-A News Recommendation System using Data Source (NRS-DS) from Microsoft
+A News Recommendation System using Python and  Data Source (NRS-DS) from Microsoft.